SiddharthaPutti/UnderstandingNLP/README.md

 1) One-Hot Encoding.
 2) Bag of Words.
 3) N-Grams.
 4) TF-IDF.
     Distributed Representations:
 5) Word Embeddings.

 One-Hot Encoding:
   * In One Hot encoding each word in the corpus is given a unique number/index. we simply put 1, 0 if the word is present in each document.
   * which makes it a large sparse representation.
-  * The size of the vector directly proportional to size of the vovab.
+  * The size of the vector directly proportional to size of the vocab.
   * There is no relationship captured between the words.

 Bag Of Words: